 BEST 5 SUCCESSFUL RPG MAKER GAMES

-It’s not easy to take your first steps in a gamedev industry.
+As students in our online game design school know, it’s not easy to take your first steps in a gamedev industry.
 It’s a ruthless territory where only the biggest and most innovative ideas have a chance to see the light of release.
 But what if you’re a mere indie producer driven by high hopes to make your dreams come true?

 To emerge successful on the gamedev market as an indie developer, first you have to come to terms with clear facts: you are working on a limited budget, you don’t have enough people to compete with triple-A games, and you don’t have enough money to fund advanced licences.
 Despite your enthusiasm, it may take a lot of patience and self-abnegation to understand your position and possibilities, and the easiest way to do that is through trial and error.